Rear Bumper Cover Flange

 I made a form for the inner support.
 After cutting it out I covered the edge and one face with wax paper.

 I sanded and tapered the repair area.
 Once I mixed the epoxy and began wetting the mat, I didn't stop to take any pictures.
 Basically, I started laying the mat on the roughened inner area shown at the left.
-I built it towards the rear until about an inch was sticking past the flange.
+I built it towards the rear until about two inches were sticking past the flange.
 Then I used spring clamps to hold the form I made against the inner surface of the flange and folded the mat up against it.
 I kept building the mat onto the form until the required space was filled out.

 Once I had enough material to form the repair, I put the second piece of plywood in place and squeezed them together.
 I used a paint stirrer to keep the plywood separated on the outer edge.